At a Glance

-1. First, a team member who needs review creates a test plan and audience group, and then clicks Request review (bottom right-hand corner).
+1. First, a team member who needs review creates a test plan and audience group, and then clicks the Request review button.

 2. If there is at least one Reviewer in the current workspace, the creator (who needs review) can choose to notify one or more Reviewers.
 The Reviewer will receive an email notifying them that a draft needs review.
 If the creator chooses to not use the notification system, or if there are zero Reviewers in the workspace, the creator will need to notify a Reviewer outside of the platform.

-3. The test plan is saved as a draft, and the status shows “Submitted for review."
+3. The test plan is saved as a draft, and the status shows “Submitted for review" on the Dashboard.

-4. Once notified, the Reviewer will access the draft from the link in their email.
+4. Once notified via email, the Reviewer will access the draft from the link in their email.
 The Reviewer will need to click the Review test button to begin the review.

 Doing so will assign them as the Reviewer on the draft.
 After making any necessary changes, the Reviewer clicks Approve test.

-Note: Any reviewer can assign themselves to a draft by selecting the Review Test button, even if another Reviewer is already in review on the draft.
+Note: Any reviewer can assign themselves to a draft by selecting the Review Test button, even if another Reviewer is already reviewing the draft.
 This feature allows you to avoid the scenario where a Reviewer is unable to complete a review of a draft they claimed, and therefore block it from moving forward in the process.
 Only one Reviewer can approve the draft.

 5. Once approved, UserTesting automatically sends an email to the creator saying that the draft is approved and can now be launched.
-The draft’s approval status will also appear at the top of the launch pad.
+The draft’s approval status will also appear on the Dashboard.